 There are a few options for aftercare for your pet.
-The first is that your pet’s remains are cremated.
-We have a service that will take their remains to New Liskeard to be cremated.
-The ashes are spread about farms in the New Liskeard area.
+The first is that your pet’s remains are cremated by a local pet cremation service who will pick up your pets remains from our hospital.
+We will look after the arrangements for you.
 If you would like your pet’s ashes returned to you, you can request a private cremation.
 Your pet will be cremated individually and their ashes will be returned to us a few weeks later in a temporary plastic container.
 There are various options available for ceramic or wooden urns if desired.

 Another option is for you to take your pet home for burial.
+Pet burial in your back yard is (technically) not permitted within city limits but many people choose to bury their pet at camp or other rural property.
 If it is wintertime and the ground is frozen, we can store your pet for you in a freezer until the ground thaws in the spring.
 There are also a couple of pet cemeteries in the area that will look after burial for you.

 Whatever decisions you make for your pet and euthanasia, we recognize how difficult and stressful this time can be.
 Please to not hesitate to ask questions or to ask for clarification.
 We will do our best to be to be supportive and to treat you and your pet with kindness and compassion.

 *Please note, unless it is an emergency situation, we only perform euthanasia for our regular clients and their pets.